kalispera/DNA.css/Readme.md

-# Dna Design
+# DNA Design
-When our components are atomic, our idendity is the Dna.
+When our components are atomic, our identity is the DNA.

-Dna Design is a approach how to structure variable files.
+DNA Design is a approach how to structure variable files.

 ### Why

-We're heading into a direction where our code reflects the single source of truth for our Design.
+We're heading into a direction where our code reflects the single source of truth for our design.
-The identity of a Brand, Company or Person is stored in a single source of truth file which is the dna of your brand.
+The identity of a brand, company or person is stored in a single source of truth file which is the DNA of your brand.

-If you decide to change that dna, the website will adapt.
+If you decide to change the DNA - the website will adapt.

 ### How

-The most significant aspects of a dna are colors, your font-family and spacings.
+The most significant aspect of a DNA are colors, your font-family and spacings.

 ```css